 Drinking water containing more than 4 mg/L of fluoride (the U.S. Environmental Protection Agency's drinking water standard) can increase your risk of developing bone disease.
 Your drinking water does not contain more than 4 mg/L of fluoride, but we're required to notify you when we discover that the fluoride levels in your drinking water exceed 2 mg/L because of this cosmetic dental problem.

-For more information, please call Tim Samford of City of Kyle, Public Works at (512) 262-3024.
-Some home water treatment units are also available to remove fluoride from drinking water.
-To learn more about available home water treatment units, you may call NSF International at 1-877-8-NSF-HELP.
+Some home water treatment units are available to remove fluoride from drinking water.
+To learn more about home water treatment units, you may call NSF International at 1-877-8-NSF-HELP.

 Hardness